jbinvnt/gsoc-2022-dev-log/FinalReportDraft.md

 ### Control Whether Edges Are Drawn

 The default shader was edited to allow user control of whether edges are drawn.
-Similarly to the marked face data, an `int` uniform must be used to transmit this data because the OpenGL version in use does not currently appear to support the `bool` type.
+An `int` uniform must be used to transmit this data because the OpenGL version in use does not currently appear to support the `bool` type.

 ```glsl
 float edgeFactor() {